mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 Depending on where we set this threshold, we can cut down 90%, or 99%, or 99.999%, or any percent of videos to review.
 Awesome -- so we set our threshold to exclude 99.9999999% of videos, hire one reviewer to handle the remaining 1 minute per day, and congratulate ourselves for solving a tough problem.

 But... that doesn't quite work.
-Unless our classifier is perfect (which it never is), **we're definitely missing a lot of bad content by setting our threshold so high.** Even if our model _is_ really accurate and we can automatically un-publish anything the model predicts to be violating, we'd still want _some_ people to review its decisions: we may not uncover biases or blind spots in our model if we never audit its outputs.
+Unless our classifier is perfect (which it never is), **we're definitely missing a lot of bad content by setting our threshold so high.** Even if our model _is_ really accurate and we can automatically delete any video the model predicts is abusive, we'd still want _some_ people to review its decisions: we may not uncover biases or blind spots in our model if we never audit its outputs.

 On the other hand, though, if we set our threshold for manual review too low, we'll start digging into the bulk of the green distribution above: the benign videos.
 The number of reviewers we'll need to hire will quickly skyrocket, and they'll spend much of their time reviewing benign videos.